Course Structure and Topics

 - Organizing analyses into data exploration, descriptive statistics, model application, model diagnostics, and discussion of results.

-More advanced topics, including linear mixed models may be covered depending on available time.
+More advanced topics may be covered depending on available time and feedback of participants.

 Software and Programs

 All exercises and some lectures will be performed in R, through user-friendly interface RStudio.
-Pre-course work will be required for all participants not familiar with the program R.
+Pre-course work will be suggested for all participants not familiar with the program R and emailed to participants at least 3 weeks prior to the course.
+All participants should have a basic familiarity working in the R environment by the time the course begins.